 Bookfunnel is well-known and has a lot of the same features as StoryOrigin, with just as much if not more fire power at less money!
 They are my top pick!

 You can give out your book with an opt-in, distribute audio book codes, and join in with newsletter swaps.
-Newsletter swaps is an awesome way to build your newsletter with readers who like your genre!
+Newsletter swaps are an awesome way to build your newsletter with readers who like your genre!
 This service has a lot of options to mix and match, as well as track what is happening with your campaigns.

-My feeling about Prolific Works is that the cost vs services makes it not a good value.
+My feeling about Prolific Works is that the cost vs. services makes it not a good value.

-If you have no budget and have a small mailing list go with StoryOrigin to figure out how these newsletter swaps and giveaways work.
+If you have no budget and have a small mailing list, go with StoryOrigin to figure out how these newsletter swaps and giveaways work.

 If you have the funds, go with BookFunnel – there is a wider pool of authors to work with.
 I personally chose the BookFunnel mid-list with integrations plan but that fit with my plans and budget.